Corey Stapleton

 Corey Stapleton (born September 17, 1967) is an American politician and musician who served as the Secretary of State of Montana from 2017 to 2021.
 A Republican, he served as a member of the Montana State Senate from 2001 to 2009.

 In 2020, Stapleton ran to represent Montana's at-large congressional district in the United States House of Representatives, but lost the Republican primary to Matt Rosendale.
 After losing the House race, Stapleton announced in 2021 his intention to pursue a career as a country singer.
-In 2022, Stapleton announced he was considering a candidacy for President of the United States in the 2024 election.
-He later announced his bid for the presidency, being the first major Republican office-holder to announce their run.
+After expressing interest in a candidacy for president of the United States in the 2024 election, Stapleton became the first Republican office-holder to announce their run; he withdrew in October 2023 before the primaries.

 Early life, education and military service

-Stapleton was born on September 17, 1967 in Seattle.
+Stapleton was born on September 17, 1967, in Seattle.
 Nominated by the Secretary of the Navy, he attended the Naval Academy Preparatory School in Newport, Rhode Island.
-Serving as battalion adjutant and earning the Most Inspirational Wrestler Award, he entered the United States Naval Academy in Annapolis, Maryland, where Stapleton earned a Bachelor of Science degree in engineering.
+Serving as battalion adjutant and earning the Most Inspirational Wrestler Award, he entered the United States Naval Academy in Annapolis, Maryland, where he earned a Bachelor of Science degree in engineering.

 He served as a Surface Warfare Officer aboard the aircraft carrier USS John F. Kennedy (CV-67) and the Aegis cruiser USS Hué City (CG-66).
 He voluntarily resigned his naval commission in 1997 to work in Billings, Montana, as a financial advisor.